 Professor Louise Richardson has spent her career combining research on terrorism, graduate and undergraduate teaching, and leading organisational change in higher education.

 In January 2009, Professor Richardson became Principal and Vice-Chancellor of the University of St Andrews.
 She is the first female Principal of St Andrews or of any of the ancient Scottish Universities.
-She is currently overseeing celebrations to mark the 600th anniversary of the University’s foundation in 1411-1413.
+She has recently overseen the celebrations to mark the 600th anniversary of the University’s foundation in 1411-1413.

 Her tenure at St Andrews has been marked by a refocus on the core academic mission of the institution.
 The University’s standing in the national and global league tables has never been higher while competition for places has never been keener.
 During her tenure critical investments have been made in the University’s infrastructure, especially Library Services and IT and the new Medical School Building and the Biomedical Science Research Complex have been opened.
 The University has acquired the historic Martyrs Kirk which is being transformed into a research library and the acquisition of a thirty six acre site in Guardbridge will enable the realisation of ambitious plans for an energy and innovation centre as well as other cutting-edge developments